top of page

 E: Eat well

-Choose to nourish your mental and physical health by eating nourishing, protein rich foods.
-You need the lean protein in order to rebuild your hormonal and neurotransmitter balance.
+Nourish your mental and physical health by eating protein rich foods.
+You need lean protein in order to rebuild your hormonal and neurotransmitter balance.
 Eggs, chicken, turkey, warming spices such as black pepper and ginger are all healthy, warming foods that nourish the mom postpartum.
 Tryptophan rich protein is the building block of serotonin, the mood stabilizer.

 A: Avoid Mood Altering Substances

-Watch your intake of alcohol and any other substances that can interfere with your parenting abilities and with your mood.
-It is important to preserve your mood.
+Watch your intake of alcohol and any other substances that can interfere with you nervous system balance.
+Staying balanced will enhance your mood which will enhance your parenting abilities.
 If you need support for this, please reach out for help.

 S: Sleep Hygiene

-Dr. Samantha Meltzer-Brody is Distunguished Professor of Mood and Anxiety Disorders and Director of the Perinatal Psychiatry Program at the University of North Carolina at Chapel Hill.
+Dr. Samantha Meltzer-Brody is Distinguished Professor of Mood and Anxiety Disorders and Director of the Perinatal Psychiatry Program at the University of North Carolina at Chapel Hill.

-One of Dr. Meltzer-Brody’s strong advice to postpartum mothers is to Preserve your SLEEP.
-Dr. Meltzer-Brody says that women with histories of a mood disorder must watch their sleep and plan to preserve blocks of sleep.
-Sleep preservation must be part of her treatment plan.
-Her support system, her spouse and family and other supports must be enlisted as part of her postpartum plan in order to preserve her emotional and mental health (Meltzer-Brody & Jones, 2015).
+Dr. Meltzer-Brody’s strong advice to postpartum mothers is to Preserve Your SLEEP.
+Dr. Meltzer-Brody states that women with a history of a mood disorder must watch their sleep and plan to preserve blocks of sleep.
+Her postpartum treatment plan must include Sleep Preservation.
+Lining up a support system, including her partner and family and other supports, as part of her postpartum plan will help preserve her emotional and mental health (Meltzer-Brody & Jones, 2015).

-Waking up at night to care for an a baby can affect the mom’s sleep drive and It’s a balance between sleep when the baby sleeps and also be aware this could change your sleep drive a bit, so be aware of that
+Waking up at night to care for an a baby can affect the mom’s sleep.
+Napping when the baby sleeps can affect your sleep drive a bit, and cause insomnia.

 E: Exercise